C

 The cockapoo is known for its sweet temperament and intelligence.
 These dogs are good with kids and very loyal.

 The history of this unique dog goes back to the 1960s.
 They were bred in the United States to be companions for their owners.
 This variety is a cross between a poodle and an American cocker spaniel.
-There are two types of cockapoos namely the mini and the maxi.
-According to the size chart, the mini cockapoo weighs up to 19 pounds while the maxi cockapoo weighs as much as 65 pounds full grown.
+There are two types of cockapoos: the mini and the maxi.
+According to the size chart, the mini cockapoo weighs up to 19 pounds while the maxi cockapoo can weigh up to 30 pounds, though some rare individuals may reach slightly higher weights.

-Despite the popularity of this breed, they aren’t recognized by the American Kennel Club.
-They’re simply known as hybrids.
+Despite the popularity of this breed, it isn’t recognized by the American Kennel Club.
+Cockapoos are simply known as hybrids.
 No matter what, these clever, playful dogs continue to be a favorite in many families!

 The 3 Different Types Of Cockapoos And Cockapoo Mixes

-There are some mixes of the cockapoo including:
+There are several mixes of the cockapoo, including:

 • Lacasapoo — a cross between the Cockapoo and the Lhasa Apso

-• English Cockapoo – bred between an English Cocker Spaniel and a Poodle
+• English Cockapoo — a cross between an English Cocker Spaniel and a Poodle

-• American Cockapoo – bred between an American Cocker Spaniel and a Poodle
+• American Cockapoo — a cross between an American Cocker Spaniel and a Poodle

 3 Pros And Cons of Cockapoos